 - This study that concluded milk may enhance the intestinal absorption of green tea catechins

 - This other that also suggest simultaneous consumption of green tea and dairy helps to maintain the antioxidant activity of tea polyphenols while digesting

-Other good elements of tea such as Gallic acid and caffeine don’t seem to be influenced by the addition of milk.
+Other beneficial elements of tea such as Gallic acid and caffeine don’t seem to be influenced by the addition of milk.

-So, the verdict may be that you may enjoy your tea following your taste, because as long as you don’t make a sugared beverage from it, your green tea won’t hurt you, with or without milk.
+So, the verdict may be that you can enjoy your tea following your taste, because as long as you don’t make a sugared beverage from it, your green tea won’t hurt you, wether it’s with or without milk.

 Also, both ways may have its nutritional advantages.